jasonh-n-austin/pbs-api-client/README.md

 It should be noted that the BookListBuilder will process single book responses (e.g. RequestType=ISBNList when only one ISBN is provided) or a list of books.
 May not work properly with Requests at this point.
+Not every field is guaranteed to be deseralized (feel free to PR more).

 ### Turn response text/json into a list of books
 ```